Bursar's Office

 College Opportunity Fund (COF)

-The College Opportunity Fund (COF), created by the Colorado Legislature, provides a stipend to eligible undergraduate students paying in-state tuition.
+The College Opportunity Fund (COF), created by the Colorado Legislature, provides a stipend to eligible undergraduate students.
 The stipend pays a portion of total in-state tuition for eligible undergraduate students who attend a Colorado public institution or a participating private institution.
-Eligible undergraduate students must be admitted and enrolled at a participating institution to use the stipend for eligible undergraduate classes.
+Eligible undergraduate students must be admitted and enrolled at a participating institution to use the stipend for eligible classes.

 To receive the COF stipend, students must both apply for COF and authorize CU Boulder to use the stipend on their behalf (two separate steps).
 New accounts offer 145 available undergraduate credit hours.
 COF-eligible students who exceed 145 eligible COF hours toward their degree may apply for additional semesters of eligibility.
 For more information, visit the Office of the Registrar's College Opportunity Fund webpage.